The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Multiple soft scattering approximation

-Here, the width of the ${\bf k}_\text{c}^2$-distribution broadens linearly with increasing in-medium path-length $L$, as expected for a transverse Brownian motion induced by multiple soft random momentum transfers.
-This is consistent with the interpretation of $\hat{q}$ as the average squared momentum transfer per unit path-length. } With \eqref{eq5.1}, ${\cal K}$ in \eqref{eq2.5} becomes the path-integral of a two-dimensional harmonic oscillator ${\cal K}_\text{osc}$.
-For a static medium, $\hat{q}(\xi) =\hat{q}$, it takes the explicit form
+Here, the width of the $\bm{\upkappa}^2$-distribution broadens linearly with increasing in-medium path-length $L$, as expected for a transverse Brownian motion induced by multiple soft random momentum transfers.
+This is consistent with the interpretation of $\hat{q}$ as the average squared momentum transfer per unit path length. } is to make a quadratic ansatz for the small-distance behaviour of the dipole cross section~\cite{Zakharov:1996fv} (for a discussion of subtleties related to this ansatz, see Appendix~\ref{appc})